residency

 - ✗Not checking your employment contract before arrival — ensure your actual job title, salary, and terms match exactly what is registered with MHRSD/Qiwa.

 - ✗Not registering on Qiwa after starting work — your employment contract must be verifiable on Qiwa.
-If it is not registered correctly, you lose the ability to claim your rights.
+If it is not registered correctly, you lose the ability to claim your legal rights.

 Frequently Asked Questions